 F: Libraries are the best!

 F: So much of the storytelling I witnessed as a kid was in a public place.
 And those times were so special to me.
 It felt like my community had their own sense of the world, and their own sense of humor.
-How is your work shaped by community?
+Is your work shaped by community?

 F: Have you been back to Sharon, Pennsylvania at all?